benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 plot.plot_nX(G, figsize=(20, 20), dpi=150)
 ```

-<ImageModal :path="require('../images/plots/guides/cleaning/graph_consolidated.png')" alt='OSM graph after decomposition and consolidation' caption='The OSM graph after decomposition and consolidation.'></ImageModal>
+<ImageModal :path="require('../images/plots/guides/cleaning/graph_consolidated.png')" alt='OSM graph after decomposition and consolidation' caption='The OSM graph after decomposition and consolidation. © OpenStreetMap contributors.'></ImageModal>

 The graph is now ready for analysis.
-Whereas by no means perfect, it is a substantial improvement against the original raw OSM data!
+Whereas by no means perfect, it is a substantial improvement (for the purpose of network analysis) against the original raw OSM data!